Emeritus Professor Peter Smith

 One of the issues on which practice varies between universities is the question of whether the supervisor should or should not be one of the markers of the dissertation.
 Some argue that the supervisor should be excluded from the assessment process in order to ensure independence of the marking, whereas others argue that the supervisor is able to identify the extent to which the student had received assistance as part of the supervisory process.
 Consistency may be more likely where marking is organised to mix up the pairings of first and second markers.

-Given the rise of the internet, it has become impossible to discuss undergraduate dissertations without also discussing the greater opportunities for student plagiarism.
+Given the ubiquity of the internet, it has become impossible to discuss undergraduate dissertations without also discussing the greater opportunities for student plagiarism.
 The internet provides students with access to a vast range of material, and anecdotal evidence suggests that many students arrive at university with at best a sketchy understanding of methods of scholarship and standards of academic integrity.

 Inculcating a sense of what constitutes academic integrity at an early stage in the degree programme is critical.
 This approach – stressing that there are expected standards for student work – is to be preferred to instructing students simply to ‘avoid plagiarism’.
 The notion of avoiding plagiarism is almost tantamount to telling students not to get caught, whereas setting expected standards is a more positive tack to take.